jiajunl23/neural-network-visualizer/README.md

 Describe any neural network in plain English and get two complementary visualizations: a publication-quality pipeline diagram and an interactive 3D feature map.

+## Example Output

+Some example exported visualizations can be found in the examples folder

 ## Quick Start

 ```bash